...

 EMV is a worldwide card transaction authentication standard every merchant services industry player must be at least familiar with.
 The issue of EMV certification is of special importance to payment gateways and owners of proprietary payment ecosystems.
 Small-size merchants who want to process EMV transactions can just purchase the necessary hardware and software from some third-party entities (providers), so they do not need to conduct the deep analysis of the EMV certification process.The relevance of EMV certification is caused by the fact that all European countries already support EMV and some exclusively use EMV for card-present transactions.
 The adoption of EMV is also actively promoted in the US by Visa and MasterCard.

-What are EMV standards for?
+What are EMV Standards For?

 EMV abbreviation, actually, stands for Europay, Mastercard, and Visa.